togethercomputer/OpenChatKit/README.md

 # Inference

+To help test the model, we provide a simple test command line test harness to interact with the bot.

 ```shell
 python inference/bot.py
 ```

-to get the REPL and start chatting with the model.
-By default the script will load the model named GPT-NeoXT-Chat-Base-20B model under `model_ckpt` but you can override that behavior by specifying `--model` to the script.
+By default the script will load the model named GPT-NeoXT-Chat-Base-20B model under `huggingface_models` but you can override that behavior by specifying `--model`.

+Once the model has loaded, enter text at the prompt and the model will reply.

 ```shell
 $ python inference/bot.py